 - The first few seconds are crucial.
 Capture their attention right at the beginning so they don’t swipe or click away.

 - Keep mobile in mind.
 Research company eMarketer found that over 75% of worldwide video viewing is mobile, so don’t neglect vertical formats and have links be mobile-friendly.
 With the latest video tech, you can even create a video that can adapt to different formats based on the viewer’s device.

 - Where you post affects what you post.
 Each platform, from your website to apps, has a particular style of content that performs best and often a unique audience.
 Be sure to create your video with the channel in mind.

-4. Personalization Stays Relevant
+4. Personalisation Stays Relevant

-These engage customers with personalized highlights of memorable brand experiences.
+These engage customers with personalised highlights of memorable brand experiences.
 We’ve seen these in industries ranging from gaming to travel, and, each time, customers share them with their own social network, increasing reach and virality.